elastic/DaC-Reference/docs/etoe_reference_example.md

 Check out the [Quick Start Slides](./_static/DaC_Rolling_your_own_Detections_as_Code.pdf) to an overview of DaC and how to get started.
 It provides some example CLI commands using the detection-rules repo.

-⚠️ Note: The Detection Rules DaC feature is still in Beta.
-This phase includes continued testing to include edge cases and feedback from the community.
-This reference guide and associated content are subject to change.

 If you’re starting from scratch and would like to get quickly started, here are the high-level instructions.
 These steps assume you are familiar with the considerations associated with the various steps and elect to follow the detection-rules VCS approach to manage rules.
 It also assumes advanced configurations are not applied.